 First and foremost, be sure to investigate who Jesus Christ is and receive Him as your personal Savior and Lord of life.

 Decide to be baptized.
 Your decision will obey and please Jesus Christ.
-To be baptized at Community Church, check “Baptism Class” on your Sunday connect card, speak to one of the pastors, or call the church office at 922-1477.
+To be baptized at Community Church, check “Baptism Class” on your Sunday connect card, speak to one of the pastors, or fill out the form below.
 Attendance of this class and meeting with a pastor is a prerequisite in preparation for baptism.
 Baptisms are held quarterly.

 Remember your baptism with delight!
 Recall the vows and testimony of your baptism.
 Pass on to others what the Bible says about baptism (your children, other family members, and friends).
 Personally “adopt” those who are baptized into the fellowship of Community Church and encourage them to faithful living.